 Many Many Others

 These are just the standout pieces of a frankly ludicrous collection of art.
-So many think of the Met when thinking of iconic New York Museums but the MoMA’s collection of iconic, seminal, and master pieces of art are unsurpassed in just about any museum worldwide.
+So many think of the Met when thinking of iconic New York Museums but the MoMA’s collection of iconic, seminal, and masterpieces of art are unsurpassed in just about any museum worldwide.

-It is far less diverse than the Met, which houses staggering amounts of art from all periods of human history, from ancient Egypt, Asia, and the middle east right up to the modern-day.
+It is far less diverse than the Met, which houses staggering amounts of art from all periods of human history, from ancient Egypt, Asia, and the middle east right up to the modern day.
 The MoMA only focuses on the quite narrow period of Modern Art, spanning 1860-1970ish, but what an era!

-There are thousands of stunning pieces and Art lovers will be in their element taking in everything the Museum has on offer.
+There are thousands of stunning pieces and Art lovers will be in their element taking in everything the Museum has to offer.
 On top of permanent exhibits, the Museum regularly has pop-up exhibitions and touring works from some of the best artists in history.

-Is the The MoMA Worth it?
+Is the MoMA Worth it?

 For anyone with only a passing interest in either art or culture, then the MoMA is probably the best value attraction in New York.
 The Galleries are packed with jaw-dropping masterpieces of genuine world-class standing.
-There is not a single museum in the world that does not cast envious glances on MoMA’s collection.
-Even the Lourve, in France, home of the Mona Lisa, the worlds most famous painting, would kill for The Starry Night, or Demoiselles d’Avignon, even The persistence of Memory.
+There is not a single museum in the world that does not cast envious glances at MoMA’s collection.
+Even the Lourve, in France, home of the Mona Lisa, the world’s most famous painting, would kill for The Starry Night, or Demoiselles d’Avignon, even The persistence of Memory.

-The Smaller, compact nature of the Museum means visits can be packed into even the busiest days of your trip, right in the heart of Midtown the Museum is super convienient.
+The Smaller, compact nature of the Museum means visits can be packed into even the busiest days of your trip, right in the heart of Midtown the Museum is super convenient.
 This all means in terms of Time spent the Museum is fantastic value.